-The information on this page refers to License Statistics v6.0 and newer, which introduced a new user interface (UI).
-If you are using a version previous to v6.0, see documentation for previous versions.
+The information on this page refers to License Statistics v6.12 and newer, which introduced the ability to set session length.
+If you are using a version previous to v6.12, see documentation for previous versions.

 The User Management page is found under the Administration section.
 (Note: You must have License Statistics administrator privileges to use the user management features of License Statistics.)

 From the User Management page, you can enable automatic user account creation, manually create new users, edit user account details, and delete user accounts, as described below.
 You can also enable/disable authentication from this page.

 For information about creating user accounts automatically using LDAP, see Connecting to an LDAP server.